DaeSeo/DaeSeo.github.io/_posts/2024-02-29-Front_End-post-Stepping into the world of full-stack development.md

 ---
-title: "1.
-Stepping into the world of full-stack development"
+title: "Stepping into the world of full-stack development"
 excerpt: "Manhackdo Onboarding Course"

 categories: